IT-STAR-Technology/citrix-hypervisor-sdk/docs/getting-started.md

 >     the SDK languages.
 If you intend to use one language, it's
 >     advisable to browse the sample code available in the others as well.

-The top level of the XenServer-SDK directory includes the Citrix Hypervisor Management API Reference document.
+The top level of the CitrixHypervisor-SDK directory includes the Citrix Hypervisor Management API Reference document.
 This document describes in more detail the API semantics and the wire protocol of the RPC messages.